plochoidysis-ojwege/Industrial-Panel-Design/Documentation/Glossary_of_Terms.md

   Cut-outs or openings in panels/dividers to allow cables to pass through, requiring smooth edges to prevent insulation damage.
 - **Washers (Flat, Spring, Toothed):**
   Various types of washers used to distribute load, prevent loosening, and ensure good electrical contact, especially for grounding.

+- **PLC (Programmable Logic Controller):**
+  An industrial digital computer designed for the control and automation of manufacturing processes, such as assembly lines or robotic devices.
+PLCs are robust, modular, and programmable to handle a wide range of input and output devices.

+- **Sourcing (PNP):**
+  A wiring method where the device provides (sources) current to the load.
+In a sourcing input, the input terminal supplies positive voltage to the circuit when activated.
+Commonly used in European and Asian automation systems.

+- **Sinking (NPN):**
+  A wiring method where the device receives (sinks) current from the load.
+In a sinking input, the input terminal connects to ground (0V) when activated.
+Commonly used in North American automation systems.

+- **I/O (Input/Output):**
+  Refers to the signals or data sent to (input) or received from (output) a PLC or other control device.

+- **TIA Portal:**
+  Siemens’ engineering software platform for configuring, programming, and maintaining automation devices such as PLCs and HMIs.

+- **EcoStruxure Control Expert (formerly Unity Pro):**
+  Schneider Electric’s software for programming and configuring their PLCs.